Equinor bites the dust in North Sea well despite ‘play opener’ expectations

 Equinor is the operator of this licence with an ownership interest of 35 per cent, while other licensees are Petoro (20 per cent), Longboat Energy Norge (25 per cent) and Spirit Energy Norway (20 per cent).

-In an update on Monday, Longboat Energy revealed that the Cambozola exploration well was dry and will now be plugged and abandoned.
+In an update on Monday, Longboat Energy revealed that the Cambozola exploration well was dry.
+This well will now be plugged and abandoned.

 The company explained that the exploration well 34/9-1S was targeting Lower Cretaceous turbidite sand lobes in the Northern North Sea and had the “potential to be a play opener.”
 According to Longboat, this well was drilled to a total vertical depth of 4,393 metres below sea level.